azkazikna/libraryJGU/README.md

 # Create database
 - turn on the apache web server and phpmyadmin
-- go to localhost/phpmyadmin, then create a database named libraryJGU
+- go to localhost/phpmyadmin, then create a database named libraryjgu
-- import the sql file which is in database/libraryJGU.sql
+- import the sql file which is in database/libraryjgu.sql

 # OPTIONAL
 if you want to change the name of the database, please also change it in the admin/functions.php and member/functions.php files